dossierhq/dossier-next-sqlite-app/README.md

 This is a template for an app using [Dossier](https://dossierhq.dev/), [Next.js](https://nextjs.org/) and [SQLite](https://www.sqlite.org/).

+In order to keep things as simple as possible, this template doesn't have any auth.
+I.e. there no need to login and all users use the same anonymous user.
+In order to protect the data, in production (`npm run start:production`) only read-only published content can be accessed, and the Dossier web interface is disabled.

 > **Warning**
 > When deploying to Netlify or Vercel you will only be able to use Dossier at build-time, since
 > Next.js cloud functions don't support opening SQLite databases in run-time.
 Running locally, or in